 On March 1, 2018, a Cameron Parish cleaning crew found a head in a plastic bag on the side of the road near La.
 27 at mile marker 59.7 near the Sabine National Wildlife Refuge in Hackberry, Louisiana.
-Then on March 24, another head in a plastic bag was found near Houston Lake.
+Then on March 24, another head in a plastic bag was found near Houston Lake in Houston.
 Both were women.

 Could this be the work of a serial killer?
 And is it possible that witnesses caught him in the act?

 Doing research, I combined all the information I found.
 I found there were similarities between the two women.

 Cameron Parish – Highway LA.
 27 at 59.7 mile marker

 Head was in a plastic garbage bag